underscoreio/underscoreio/src/html/_drafts/online-training.md

 ### Course Open Now

+We are very excited by this new style of teaching.
-If the idea of studio style learning excites you, we have opened up our first courses which you can find on our [events calendar](/events).
+Essential Scala is ready to go, and our first online courses are listed on our [events calendar](/events).
 **For our very first course we are running a huge discount**, with a preference given to diversity candidates.
-If you are interested in our other courses, don't worry.
-Once Essential Scala is sorted out we will be adding studio learning components to our other online courses.
+Once we have experience with studio style learning via Essential Scala we will be adding studio learning components to our other online courses.
 Expect announcements on those soon.